prith13/pyladies/pyladies_blog_post.md

 A list of all chapters and their [meetup group links](https://www.pyladies.com/locations/) can be found on our website.

 ### Facebook Pages/Groups
 Certain chapters have FB pages as well.
-Links to the pages can be found on our [website](https://www.pyladies.com/locations/)
+Links to the pages can be found on our [website](https://www.pyladies.com/locations/).

-##Data & Tools
+## Data & Tools
-- The data was stored in Google Spreadsheets
+- The data was stored in Google Spreadsheets.
 - Google DataStudio was used to produce the visualizations.